isabella232/customer-success.en/help/drive-content-velocity-for-AEM-sites.md

 * Increase the likelihood and speed of stakeholder buy-in
 * Solve the tactical nuts and bolts, and alleviate the gaps before reapplying the changes to scale

 "We changed our experience design organization to a more omni-channel view of the customer.
 We built a design systems framework team that is fully defining what our content components will be and how they'll be used.
-This has helped us get to a level of content velocity we couldn't imagine before." –Monique Misrahi, T-Mobile
+This has helped us get to a level of content velocity we couldn't imagine before." - Monique Misrahi, T-Mobile

 "We knew there was too much content coming out.
 So we did some research with our audience to find out if they were able to find our thought leadership pieces.
 It turned out there was confusion, so we took a unique approach, segmenting out all the best thinking in a pilot site and branding that content.
 We created a dedicated area for that content and cultivated a large audience for it.
-Several years later, we've now been able to reintegrate that into our broader website and now our thought leadership content helps carry people through the sales cycle." – Amy Bergstrom, Deloitte
+Several years later, we've now been able to reintegrate that into our broader website and now our thought leadership content helps carry people through the sales cycle." - Amy Bergstrom, Deloitte

 ### Execution